seb3773/qsidebar/README.md

 * `-Wl,...`: Linker flags for garbage collection of unused sections, disabling build IDs, stripping all symbols, interprocedural code optimization, and compressing debug sections.
 * `-s`: Strip all symbols from the final executable :-)

-The application is linked against the libraries listed above using `pkg-config` to obtain the correct compiler and linker flags.
-It also uses `-pthread` for POSIX thread support.
 -----------------------------------------------------------
 **Packages:**